Engee documentation

 false

-And how does it all apply ?
+And how does it all apply?

 Multiple dispatching has the following priority:

-1. Concrete type
+1. The specific type

-2. abstract type
+2. The abstract type

-3. Parameterised type
+3. Parameterized type

 #1